 If you’re thinking of or actively planning an elopement, here are seven ways you can work classic wedding traditions into your nuptials.

 One of the most popular wedding traditions that couples include in their elopements are vows.
 Couples will pull from religious institutions and civil ceremony playbooks to craft their vows.
 Many hire a traditional officiant, too.
 “Use elements in your wedding that reflect the things that make your relationship wonderful and unique, including what you say to each other,” White says.
 “Sometimes that’s as simple as working with your officiant to incorporate traditional wedding vows.”
 This goes for courthouse and city hall weddings, too.
-At city hall, the judge will lead your though a standard set of vows to legalize your union.
+At city hall, the judge will lead you through a standard set of vows to legalize your union.
 Feel free to run with them instead of writing your own.

-2. Wedding Party
+A Wedding Party

 Want a wedding party at your elopement?
 Why not?
 Cue the squad—having your extra-special friends and family stand by you is a thoughtful touch, with or without the additional wedding fanfare.
 If you’re going to designate a wedding party, just be sure it’s not the entire guest list.
 Keep the bridesmaids and groomsmen to a few people if your guest count is extremely intimate.
 Plus, ensure your location is large enough to accommodate your crew standing with you as you exchange vows.